 Entrepreneur

-How do the limits to growth and corporate growth fit together?
+How do limits to growth and corporate growth go together?

 Growth has to be redefined.
-Purely quantitative growth should be replaced in favour of qualitative growth.
-For this, we need political and social framework conditions so that citizens and companies can move towards the future with equal security.
+Purely quantitative growth should be replaced in favor of qualitative growth.
+For this, we need a political and social framework so that people and companies can move towards a future based on sustainability principles with equal security.
+In my opinion, Europe is on the right track here with its Green Deal and the so-called circular economy.
 Without social, political and technical innovations, economic innovations will not last.
-Everything has to work in harmony together.
-So this is a major task facing all of us.
+Everything has to work in harmony together so that we have a level playing field in Europe.
+We have a big task ahead of us.

-What are the most common corporate mistakes that you have observed in recent years?
+What are some of the most common managerial mistakes you have seen in recent years?

 How do you see entrepreneurial responsibility?

-The social market economy and the rules of honourable trading should once again receive more attention.
+The social market economy and the rules of ethical business should once again receive more attention.
 Freedom of economic activity and social responsibility towards all stakeholders are two sides of the same coin.
-However, the great majority of businesspeople do adhere to both of these principles.
+However, the vast majority of business people do adhere to both of these principles.

 How do you see the role of government?